Pelle the Conqueror (novel): Analysis

 Nexø based the novel on many of the experiences in his own life.
 While written as a biography of a fictional character, Pelle the Conqueror reports on widespread economic and historic social matters.
 The format is of a Bildungsroman.

 The novel was translated into English by Jesse Muir and Bernard Miall in 1913–1916.
 Despite this, it is not a popular novel in the English-speaking world.
 Pelle the Conqueror has been compared to Les Misérables.

 Adaptations

 In 1987, a Danish–Swedish film adaptation directed by Bille August was released.
 August chose to adapt the novel because it is considered essential reading in Denmark.
 It starred Pelle Hvenegaard as the young Pelle and Max von Sydow, and won the Palme d'Or at the 1988 Cannes Film Festival, the 1988 Academy Award for Best Foreign Language Film and numerous other awards.

 In 2017, HBO Nordic and SAM Productions announced they were producing an eight-hour miniseries The Conqueror, written by Rasmus Heisterberg and based on Nexø's Apprenticeship, The Great Struggle and Daybreak.
 In 2019 the miniseries was cancelled, because of budget constraints.
+As per Danish copyright law, the book entered the public domain on 1 January 2025, 70 full calendar years after Nexø’s death on 1 June 1954.